-Some statements in this Base Prospectus might be considered to be forward-looking statements.
+This Base Prospectus contains some statements that might be considered to be forward-looking statements.
 Forward-looking statements include (without limitation) statements concerning the Issuer's plans, objectives, goals, strategies, future operations and performance and the assumptions underlying these forward-looking statements.
 When used in this Base Prospectus, the words "anticipates," "estimates," "expects," "believes," "intends," "plans," "aims," "seeks," "may," "might," "will," "should" and any similar expressions generally identify forward-looking statements.
-These forward-looking statements appear in a number of places throughout this Base Prospectus, including (without limitation) in the sections titled "Risk Factors" and "The Group and its Business," and include, but are not limited to, statements regarding:
+Forward-looking statements appear in a number of places throughout this Base Prospectus, including (without limitation) in the sections titled "Risk Factors" and "The Group and its Business," and include, but are not limited to, statements regarding:

 - strategy and objectives,

 - trends affecting the Group's results of operations and financial condition,

 - asset portfolios,

 - expected credit losses,

-- · capital spending,
+- capital spending,

 - legal proceedings, and

 - the Group's potential exposure to market risk and other risk factors.